-1) All websites in general should never be used at all, without exception.
-Even for Torah!
+- 1) All websites in general should never be used at all, without exception.
+Even for Torah! - 2) These sites were never designed in the first place for shomrei Torah u'mitzvos (Torah observant Jews).

-2) These sites were never designed in the first place for shomrei Torah u'mitzvos (Torah observant Jews).
-Never have I established any website.
-It is just that there was a certain avreich who worked on such websites and he wanted to benefit people who were not observant of Torah and mitzvos and to bring them closer to Yiddishkeit, so the website was established.
-However even this was very, strongly b'dieved.
-I, personally, did not do anything actively to establish this site.
-But I am not comfortable with it at all, and I have no part in it at all.
 Clearly, anyone with yiras Hashem (fear of G-d) in his heart should not get close to any Torah website, at all.
 He will not be losing out on any Torah or avodas Hashem if he doesn't visit these sites, because it is not possible to derive spiritual benefit from something that is tamei, especially something that is avi avos tumah, the "grandfather" of tumah.
 A person is becoming more tamei than tahor when he goes onto these sites.
 It is in the category of something that "Purifies the contaminated, and contaminates the pure."
 It is to my great pain that many Rabbonim permit the use of internet, even when it is being done with a safeguard, because this has caused even the shomrei Torah u'mitzvos (those who are strictly observant of Torah and mitzvos) to use it, and especially in chutz l'aretz there is a very carefree attitude towards internet use.
 But it is all contrary to Hashem's will, and therefore I do not agree to it.
-Anyone who listens to me should immediately separate himself from going to any Torah websites, even this website (Bilvavi.net), and no one should use any website, this one included.
 It is simple and clear.
-E-mail is only for the purpose of sending mail to another person, and therefore, b'dieved, a person may use it.

-3) This tool [internet] is not intrinsically tamei at its core, because at its inner core, it is the power of echad, oneness, the power to unify everything together [and it is just that it is being used for evil purposes].
-The outer, external use of the power of echad/oneness" has fallen into the hands of the Sitra Achra (the Other Side) via this tool [Internet].
+E-mail is only for the purpose of sending mail to another person, and therefore, b'dieved, a person may use it. - 3) This tool [internet] is not intrinsically tamei at its core, because at its inner core, it is the power of echad, oneness, the power to unify everything together [and it is just that it is being used for evil purposes].
+The outer, external use of the power of echadl oneness" has fallen into the hands of the Sitra Achra (the Other Side) via this tool [Internet].